Introduction

 In a T6 designated area, if the FLR is 5, then on that same lot, you could build 25,000 (5,000’ x 5) square feet of building area.
 So, using these two parameters, the logic would tell you that 5 stories could be built, each 2,500 sq. ft.
 But this is not necessarily true!

 The way zoning works in the city code, depending on the use of the building, parking is required.
 For example, for residential units, there is a requirement of a minimum of 1.5 parking spaces per dwelling unit and additional parking for visitors.
-In T6-8, a minimum of 3 parking spaces for every 1,000 square feet of office space will be required.
+In T6-8, a minimum of 3 parking spaces for every 1,000 square feet of office space will be required in addition to any parking required for residential units.
 For other T6 designations, there is a smaller requirement but not by much.

 So, let’s say that with that same 25,000 square feet of building, the ground floor of 2,500 square feet would be retail and 22 dwelling units above.
 We would need 3 parking spaces for the ground floor and 33 additional spaces for the residential units.
 Will 36 parking spaces fit on the ground floor with the building?
 No. If we got rid of all the ground floor retail, could we fit 33 parking spaces on the ground floor?
 No way.
 Depending on the other factors that come into play, the likely parking count on this lot would be around 10 spaces.
 And this depends on a variety of things – the entrance and exit, the position of the columns for the building above, how the parking is shielded from the street, etc.